QChASM/AaronTools-docs/source/tutorials/coding_with_theories.rst

 An input file written using this :code:`Theory` object will include this geometric constraint, formatted properly for the correspinding QM package.

-To add more constraints we simply append more pairs (or triples for an angle, quadruples for a torsion, etc) to the corresponding entry in the constraints dictionary:
+To add more constraints we simply append more pairs (or triples for an angle, quadruples for a torsion, etc) to the corresponding entry in the constraints dictionary.
+The following (silly) example will constrain distances 1-4 and 7-11, angle 2-3-5, and torsion 1-2-3-4:

 .. code-block:: python